netsight/collective.schedule/README.md

     </configure>

 Where 'myview' is a browser view that can be looked up on the Plone Site and executed with the user defined in the clock server above.

+For more details on the options for scheduling jobs, see https://github.com/dbader/schedule